Two aircraft collide, crash during Dallas air show

 “I just stood there.
 I was in complete shock and disbelief,” said Montoya, 27, who attended the air show with a friend.
 “Everybody around was gasping.
 Everybody was bursting into tears.
 Everybody was in shock.”

-The Boeing B-17 Flying Fortress and a Bell P-63 Kingcobra collided and crashed around 1:20 p.m., the Federal Aviation Administration said in a statement.
+The planes collided and crashed around 1:20 p.m., the Federal Aviation Administration said in a statement.
 The collision occurred during the Commemorative Air Force Wings Over Dallas show.

+Victoria Yeager, the widow of famed Air Force test pilot Chuck Yeager and herself a pilot, was also at the show.
+She didn’t see the collision, but did see the burning wreckage.

+“We were just hoping they had all gotten out, but we knew they didn’t,” she said of those on board.

-The B-17, an immense four-engine bomber, was a cornerstone of U.S. air power during World War II.
+The B-17, a cornerstone of U.S. air power during World War II, is an immense four-engine bomber used in daylight raids against Germany.
 The Kingcobra, a U.S. fighter plane, was used mostly by Soviet forces during the war.
 Most B-17s were scrapped at the end of World War II and only a handful remain today, largely featured at museums and air shows, according to Boeing.

-Several videos posted on Twitter showed the fighter plane appearing to fly into the bomber, causing them to quickly crash to the ground and setting off a large ball of fire and smoke.
+Several videos posted on social media showed the fighter plane appearing to fly into the bomber, causing them to quickly crash to the ground and setting off a large ball of fire and smoke.

 “It was really horrific to see,” Aubrey Anne Young, 37, of Leander.
 Texas, who saw the crash.
 Her children were inside the hangar with their father when it occurred.
 “I’m still trying to make sense of it.”